 Article in Product Design UX UI category.

-Why Business Tools Should be More Like Consumer Apps
+Why Business Technology Should be More Like Consumer Applications

-If a company wants to create products with maximum adoption rates, it's important to know what businesses need to learn from consumer apps.
+To create products with maximum adoption rates, it's important to know what businesses can learn from consumer applications.
+Read more at Fueled.

 Talk to Your Audience Like They’re People First, Users Second